Scalable Durational Event Models: Application to Physical and Digital Interactions: Application to Physical and Digital Interactions

-Physical interactions are quantified by co-location events, which, in turn, are measured via Bluetooth communication between mobile devices.
+Physical interactions are quantified by co-location events, measured via Bluetooth communication between mobile devices.
 Bluetooth scans run every five minutes determine when people are close to one another.
-We define a co-location event as as the presence of two individuals in at least two consecutive scans.
-Therefore, a physical interaction event $d_P = (i,j,b,e)$ indicates that student $i$ was in the same place as student $j$ from time $b$ to $e$.
+We define a co-location event as the presence of two individuals in at least two consecutive scans.
+Therefore, a physical interaction event $(i,j,t_b,t_e)$ indicates that student $i$ was in the same place as student $j$ from time $t_b$ to $t_e$.